prabeesh/prabeesh.github.io/content/blog/paint-app-using-flask-with-mongodb.md

 db.drawings.remove({"_id": ObjectId("...")})
 ```

-**Pro Tip**: MongoDB's cursor displays only the first 20 documents by default.
-Use `it` command to iterate through additional results when working with larger datasets.
+MongoDB's cursor displays only the first 20 documents by default.
+Use the `it` command to iterate through additional results when working with larger datasets.

 ## Flask Application Architecture